pfmephisto/nextcloud-cookbook-cli/README.md

 # Nextcloud Cookbook CLI
-This is a cli based client for the Nextcoud Cookbook.
+This is a cli based client for the Nextcoud Cookbook writtine bash.
-It is writtine in fish and bash.